jku-win-dke/AISA-XMI-Mapper/README.md

 ### 1.3.
 Architecture

-The architecture of the mapper is shown in the figure below (or see [architecture.jpg](https://github.com/bastlyo/AISA-XMI-Mapper/blob/main/_architecture/architecture.JPG)).
-A configuration file refering to XMI files and with lists of selected UML classes is provided as input to the mapper.
-The selected subset of UML classes is extracted by the extractor module.
-The extracted subset is then mapped by the corresponding plugin to a RDFS/SHACL document and provided in a RDF/XML file.
+The architecture of the mapper is shown in the figure below.
+A configuration file refers to XMI files and keeps lists of selected UML classes.
+A single configuration file is provided as input to the mapper.
+Based on the configuration file, selected subsets of models are extracted by the extractor module.
+Extracted subsets of models are mapped by plugins which are responsible for certain models to RDFS/SHACL documents provided as RDF/XML files.
+There is no one fits all mapping approach, therefore we use different plugins for different models.

 ![Architecture](https://github.com/bastlyo/AISA-XMI-Mapper/blob/main/_architecture/architecture.JPG)